 - Do not bring your bedding out of your room to sit on in the volunteer house.
 Bugs will crawl in and cause discomfort to you at night.
-This bedding will then need to be thrown out and replaced, at expense to the rescue center. - You may receive new roommates; this will be posted up on the white-board in the volunteer house.
-Please keep note of this and ensure the room is clean and tidy when a new volunteer is due to arrive. - Bedding can be changed at the laundry and changes are permitted once a week.
+This bedding will then need to be thrown out and replaced, at expense to the rescue center. - You may receive new roommates at some point during your stay.
+Please keep note of this and ensure the room is clean and tidy when a new volunteer is due to arrive. - Bedding can be changed at the laundry and changes are encouraged once a week.
 Please do not take more than one set of bedding. - Do not leave fans and lights on in your bedroom during the day.
 It will not keep the room cooler at night when you wish to be there, and it will drain energy needed for the rescue center during the day.
-If fans and lights are left on, do not be surprised if someone enters your room to turn it off. - Please recycle glass/plastic bottles, cans and plastic in the bins provided next to the volunteer house. - If you are the last one to go to bed at night, please turn off all lights in the volunteer house. - When moving out, please remember to take your bedding to the laundry, leave your bedroom and bathroom in the condition in which you would like to find it on your arrival, and please be packed up and ready to leave your room by 09:00.
+If fans and lights are left on, do not be surprised if someone enters your room to turn it off. - Please recycle glass/plastic bottles, cans and plastic in the bins provided next to the volunteer house. - If you are the last one to go to bed at night, please turn off all lights in the volunteer house. - When moving out, please remember to take your bedding to the laundry, leave your bedroom and bathroom in the condition in which you would like to find it on your arrival, and please be packed up and ready to leave your room by 08:00.
 You can store your bags in the corner of the room, in the Volunteer House, or in the Volunteer Coordinator office.
 Please return your keys during work hours.